uplerx/MLFS-YOLO/README.md

 This research project introduces several key technical innovations to address the limitations of existing object detectors, with particular focus on small-scale defects, complex backgrounds, and challenging environmental conditions.

-**For academic collaboration or access to the complete resources, please contact the author directly.**
+**Due to privacy and intellectual property considerations, for academic collaboration or access to the complete resources, please contact the author directly.**

 ## Key Innovations